 The Arminian Christus pro omnibus notion is unbiblical.
 Christ never said that He gave His life for everyone—head for head or soul for soul—in the entire world.
 In John 10, Jesus unambiguously noted who are His, and who are not.
-Christ said that He gave “His life for the sheep” (vs. 11, emphasis mine), and he told certain Jews: “But you do not believe, because you are not of My sheep, as I said to you” (vs. 26, emphasis mine).
+Christ said that He gave “His life for the sheep” (vs. 11, emphasis mine), and he told certain Jews, “But you do not believe, because you are not of My sheep, as I said to you” (vs. 26, emphasis mine).

 Notwithstanding John 10 (vs. 11, 26), Arminians, who loathe God’s free grace, imprudently maintain that Christ has indeed died for all without exception.
 Instead of following the Savior who undoubtedly preached particular redemption (John 10:11), Arminians trust in their fictitious, universal atonement gospel.

 Arminians have perpetuated the universal atonement lie for a very long time.
-If Elijah was disputatious with the false prophets of Baal who served another god, Christians should likewise contend with Arminian false teachers who worship their semi-pelagian god that has no ability to deliver anyone from the power of sin, the curse of the law, and the thralldom of Satan.
+If Elijah was disputatious with the false prophets of Baal who served another god, Christians should likewise contend with Arminian false teachers who worship their semi-Pelagian god that has no ability to deliver anyone from the power of sin, the curse of the law, and the thralldom of Satan.

 The implications of universal atonement are devastating.
-This hypothetical and heretical position has never saved one soul from Hell.
+This hypothetical and heretical position has never saved one soul from hell.
 Thus, here are a few reasons why the Arminian Jesus should be rejected and denounced:

-The Arminian Jesus was a propitiatory sacrifice for the sins of the whole world.
-If propitiation means to placate or appease the wrath of God, how could this Arminian Jesus have been the propitiatory sacrifice for the sins of the whole world if his Father’s wrath will be kindled hot against many in Hell?
-It is self refuting for Arminians to argue that Christ exhausted His Father’s wrath for the sins of the world, when 2 Thess.
-1:7-8 states: “… in flaming fire taking vengeance on them that know not God, and that obey not the gospel of our Lord Jesus Christ” (emphasis mine).
+3. The Arminian Jesus was a propitiatory sacrifice for the sins of the whole world.
+If propitiation means to placate or appease the wrath of God, how can the Arminian Jesus be the propitiatory sacrifice for the sins of the whole world if the Bible teaches that God’s wrath will be burning hot against many in hell?
+It is self-refuting for Arminians to argue that Christ exhausted God’s wrath for the sins of the world, when 2 Thessalonians 1:7-8 states: “… in flaming fire taking vengeance on them that know not God, and that obey not the gospel of our Lord Jesus Christ” (emphasis mine).